networkteam/zebra-utils/README.md

 // imageLoader.ts
 import { imgProxyLoader } from '@networkteam/zebra-utils';

-export default imgProxyLoader('_image');
+export default imgProxyLoader('_image', ['s3://my-s3-url']);
 ```

 The `imgProxyLoader` creates a path with the provided width and quality (through the next image), as well as the base64 encoded src.
 The function takes a path segment (`_image` by default) which has to match the path segment in the following middleware.
+The second argument is an array of allowed source URLs.
+If the src of the image does not start with any of the provided URLs, the original src will be returned by the imgProxyLoader.

 ### Middleware